In a conversation, the first-person refers to the speaker(s), while the second-person refers to the listener(s).

 |Đó||không phải là||Jane|

-When it comes to adjective, you can also place the word không to negate the adjective.
+When it comes to adjectives, you can also place the word không to negate the adjective.

 To sound more natural, instead of không, native speakers use không có before the adjective to form a negative sentence when speaking.